waii-ai/waii-sdk-js/README.md

 - `signal` (optional): An AbortSignal object for aborting the request.

-Certainly!
-Here's the documentation for the `GeneratedQuery` object:

 #### Returns:

-A Promise resolving to a `GeneratedQuery` object containing the generated query details.
+A Promise resolving to a `GeneratedQuery` object containing the details of the generated SQL query.

 The `GeneratedQuery` object represents the details of a generated query and contains the following fields:

 - `uuid` (optional): A string representing the unique identifier of the generated query.

-- `liked` (optional): A boolean value indicating whether the query has been liked by the user.
+- `liked` (optional): A boolean value indicating whether the query has been liked/favorited by the user.
+This is always false when the query is generated, but can be set via the "like" API.

-- `tables` (optional): An array of `TableName` objects representing the tables involved in the generated query.
+- `tables` (optional): An array of `TableName` objects representing the tables used in the generated query (this is a subset of the search_context).
 Each `TableName` object may contain the following fields:

   - `table_name` (required): The name of the table.
   - `schema_name` (optional): The name of the schema (if applicable).